Maximal towers and ultrafilter bases in computability: Complexity of and of Complexity of T and of U

 It follows that~$S_e$ is not dense along~$L$.
 In other words, there is some least~$k_e$ such that there is no splitting of~$\Phi_e$ above~$L\uhr k_e$.
 On input~$e$, the oracle~$\emptyset'$ can compute~$k_e$ and $L\uhr k_e$.
 This allows~$\emptyset '$ to find an index for~$F$, given by the following procedure: To compute $F(p)$, find the least $\tau\succeq L\uhr k_e$ such that $\Phi_e^{\tau}(p)\downarrow$ (in~$|\tau|$ many steps).
 Such a~$\tau$ exists because $\Phi_e^L(p)\downarrow$.
 By our choice of~$k_e$, it follows that $\Phi_e^{\tau}(p) = \Phi_e^L(p) = F(p)$. \end{proof}

-We summarize the known implications: \bc 1-generic $\DII$~$\RA$ index guessable~$\RA$ computes no maximal tower~$\RA$ low. \ec The last arrow does not reverse by Theorem~\ref{MAD ce} below; the others might.
+We summarize the known implications: \bc 1-generic $\DII$~$\RA$ index guessable~$\RA$ computes no maximal tower~$\RA$ low. \ec The last implication cannot be reversed by Theorem~\ref{MAD ce} below; the others might.
 In particular, we ask whether any oracle that computes no maximal tower is index guessable.
 This would strengthen Theorem~\ref{thm: NonLow}.
-Note that the following potential weakening of index guessability of~$L$ still implies that the oracle computes no maximal tower: For each $S \le_T L$ such that each~$S_n$ is computable, there is binary computable function~$f$ such that $S_n = \phi_{\lim_s f(n,s)}$ for each~$n$.
+Note that the following apparent weakening of index guessability of~$L$ still implies that the oracle~$L$ computes no maximal tower: For each $S \le_T L$ such that each~$S^{[n]}$ is computable, there is a functional~$\Gamma$ such that $ \varphi_{\Gamma(\Halt;n)}$ is the characteristic function of $S^{[n]}$.
+To see this, assume~$S$ is a maximal tower~$G$.
+Such an~$S$ contradicts Proposition~\ref{pr:halt}.

 \begin{aside} We pause briefly to mention a potential connection of our topic to computational learning theory.
 One says that a class~$S$ of computable functions is \emph{EX-learnable} if there is a total Turing machine~$M$ such that $\lim_s M(f\uhr s)$ exists for each $f\in S$ and is an index for~$f$.
 For an oracle~$A$, one says that~$S$ is \emph{EX$[A]$-learnable} if there is an oracle machine~$M$ that is total for each oracle and such that $\lim_s M^A(f\uhr s)$ exists for each $f\in S$ and is an index for~$f$.
 One calls an oracle~$A$ \emph{EX-trivial} if EX = EX$[A]$.
 Slaman and Solovay~\cite{Slaman.Solovay:91} showed that~$A$ is EX-trivial if and only if~$A$ is~$\DII$ and has 1-generic degree.
-This used an earlier result of Haught that the Turing degrees of the 1-generic $\DII$-sets are closed downward. \end{aside}
+This used an earlier result of Haught~\cite{Haught:86} that the Turing degrees of the 1-generic $\DII$-sets are closed downward. \end{aside}